Ithirahad/StarMade-Guides/docs/04-manufacturing/01-factories.md

 ### Example: Power Reactor Module

 ```
-[Power Reactor Module]   ← THIS factory produces this
+[Power Reactor Module]   ← your Block Assembler produces this
-  ├─ [Metal Mesh]        ← another factory must provide this
+  ├─ [Structural Frame]  ← a Component Fabricator must provide this
-  │    └─ [Ore Capsules] ← another factory provides this
+  │    └─ [Metal Mesh]   ← a Capsule Refinery/Micro Reprocessor provides this
-  └─ [Active Varat Proc] ← another factory must provide this
+  └─ [Energy Cell]       ← a Component Fabricator must provide this
        ├─ [Metal Mesh]
-       └─ [Shard Caps]
+       └─ [Crystal Composite]
 ```

-Your top factory takes **Metal Mesh** and **Active Varat Processor** as inputs and outputs **Power Reactor Modules**.
-You need additional factories set up to produce each of those.
+Your Block Assembler factory takes the **Structural Frame** and **Energy Cell** components as inputs, and outputs **Power Reactor Modules**.
+You need additional factories set up to produce each of those, which in turn must be supplied raw materials from a Refinery factory.

 ## Factory Linking (Chaining)